ppy/osu-wiki/news/2024/2024-10-28-performance-points-star-rating-updates.md

 ### Minor changes

 - A [slider mechanics change](https://github.com/ppy/osu/pull/24966) was made to adjust slider ends to be more lenient during fast sliders, which has resulted in buffs on some maps with very fast sliders such as [ocelot - KAEDE](https://osu.ppy.sh/beatmapsets/660630#osu/1398809).
 You can find more about this change in the related [osu!(lazer) updates video](https://www.youtube.com/watch?v=SlWKKA-ltZY).
-- [Givikap120](https://osu.ppy.sh/users/10560705) refactored and cleaned up [various](https://github.com/ppy/osu/pull/29293) [areas](https://github.com/ppy/osu/pull/29294) [of](https://github.com/ppy/osu/pull/29292) [performance calculation code](https://github.com/ppy/osu/pull/29291) to make them easier to understand and maintain.
+- ::Givikap120::{ user-id=10560705 } refactored and cleaned up [various](https://github.com/ppy/osu/pull/29293) [areas](https://github.com/ppy/osu/pull/29294) [of](https://github.com/ppy/osu/pull/29292) [performance calculation code](https://github.com/ppy/osu/pull/29291) to make them easier to understand and maintain.
-- An [aim skill multiplier rebalance](https://github.com/ppy/osu/pull/29998) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) was made in order to ensure the final results of all major changes are in line with expectations.
+- An [aim skill multiplier rebalance](https://github.com/ppy/osu/pull/29998) proposed by ::tsunyoku::{ user-id=11315329 } was made in order to ensure the final results of all major changes are in line with expectations.
-- A [speed accuracy scaling change](https://github.com/ppy/osu/pull/30088) proposed by [StanR](https://osu.ppy.sh/users/7217455) was made to punish lower accuracies below OD 8 more harshly.
+- A [speed accuracy scaling change](https://github.com/ppy/osu/pull/30088) proposed by ::StanR::{ user-id=7217455 } was made to punish lower accuracies below OD 8 more harshly.
-- [Finadoggie](https://osu.ppy.sh/users/14182048)'s proposed [score statistics estimation change](https://github.com/ppy/osu/pull/27691) was made to ensure that slider breaks and dropped slider ends are correctly accounted for in osu!(lazer) scores.
+- ::Finadoggie::{ user-id=14182048 }'s proposed [score statistics estimation change](https://github.com/ppy/osu/pull/27691) was made to ensure that slider breaks and dropped slider ends are correctly accounted for in osu!(lazer) scores.

 ## osu!taiko